gardner-lab/printimage/README.md

 ### Setting the values

-First, convince ScanImage that you don't know what kind of FastZ controller you're using, so it will actually use your adjusted values and not its own!
+First, convince ScanImage that you don't know what kind of FastZ controller you're using, so it will actually use your adjusted values and not its own.
+Just tell it you're using an analog controller:

         actuators(1).controllerType = 'analog';          % If supplied, one of {'thorlabs.pfm450', 'pi.e665', 'pi.e816', 'npoint.lc40x', 'analog'}.